School Health Information for Providers

-To ensure that all District of Columbia (DC) students have the opportunity to be healthy and successful, District law requires all children to submit a DC Universal Health Certificate (UHC) and Oral Health Assessment (OHA) form each year as a part of school enrollment.
+To ensure that all District of Columbia (DC) students have the opportunity to be healthy and successful, District law requires all children to submit a D.C.
+Universal Health Certificate and Oral Health Assessment Form each year as a part of school enrollment.
 These forms document an annual visit to the primary care provider and primary dental provider—to be valid for school reporting purposes, visit dates must be within 365 days of the first day of school.
-The UHC and OHA the primary sources of information used by schools to document a child’s health status.
+The Universal Health Certificate and Oral Health Assessment Form are the primary sources of information used by schools to document a child’s health status.

 How Primary Care Providers Can Help

 As a primary care provider, here are some steps you can take to help ensure that your school-aged patients are receiving the preventive care they need:

 - Follow-up with patients with an overdue well-child visit and help schedule an appointment.